 - It is an explicit requirement that a SMBus device must acknowledge (ACK) its own address every time it is received, regardless of what else the device may be doing.
 This assures that a controller device can accurately determine what devices are active on the bus.

 - All SMBus transactions are carried out through one of the specified SMBus protocols.

-- The SMBus includes an optional signal, SMBALERT#, that slave devices can use to quickly notify the master or system host that it has information for the master, such as reporting a fault condition.
+- The SMBus includes an optional signal, SMBALERT#, that target devices can use to quickly notify the controller or system host that it has information for the controller, such as reporting a fault condition.